Grohden/Java-Sockets/README.md

 # Build

-Since the person who asked me to do this does'nt know how to build a program, read an README file or simple write anything but bad C code i need to make instructions on how to build this with linux.
+Since the person who asked me to do this doesn't know how to build a program, read an README file or simple write anything but bad C code i need to make instructions on how to build this with linux.